kristinemlarson/gnssrefl/README_VEG.md

 * REFL_CODE = where outputs of the code will be stored

-If you prefer, the ORBITS and REFL_CODE environment variables can point to the same directory
+If you prefer, the ORBITS and REFL_CODE environment variables can point to the same directory.
+You have to make sure these values are set every time you work.
+So please put them in your .bashrc (or similar).
+Example from my setup:

+export ORBITS=/Users/kristine/Documents/Research/Orbits

-Eventually you will need to install teqc and CRX2RNX in the EXE area.
+Eventually you will need to install *teqc* and *CRX2RNX* in the EXE area.
 See the gnssrefl readme file for more details.
+I know encourage you to use <code>installexe</code>.
+It allows linux and mac installs.
+Type <code>installexe -h</code> for more information.
+Note: there is no *teqc* for the mac with the new chip - so you are out of luck there.

 *For the most part I live in a lowercase world.*